kmsheng/Front-end-Developer-Interview-Questions/src/answers/Answers-To-CSS-Questions/5-describe-BFC-block-formatting-context-and-how-it-works.md

  - Collapsing of parent element
  - Margin collapsing

-## A block formatting context is created by at least one of the following
+## BFC is created by at least one of the following

  - the root element or something that contains it
  - floats (elements where float is not none)